HTTP Features

 1. Orchestrator functions also natively support the server-side polling consumer pattern, as described in Async operation tracking.
 This support means that orchestrations in one function app can easily coordinate the orchestrator functions in other function apps.
 This is similar to the sub-orchestration concept, but with support for cross-app communication.
 This support is particularly useful for microservice-style app development.

-2. Due to a temporary limitation, the built-in HTTP polling pattern is not currently available in JavaScript/TypeScript and Python.
+2. The built-in HTTP polling pattern is currently available only in the .NET in-process host.

 Managed identities